emrtnm/lamp-bash-script-for-ubuntu/README.md

 # Lamp Bash Script For Ubuntu
 This script is written using the shell, in order to quickly deploy PHP environment for Ubuntu Servers.
 Simple but it is efficient and safe.
-Pls contribute.

 ## Includes
  - Apache2